Inequality, equity and HR. Market Failure in South Africa

 - Black people

 There is a wealth of evidence proving that prejudice exists in the employment value chain, fostering income inequality and growing the working poor.

 HR policy decisions must be robustly scrutinised and brought in line with the Constitution.

-Companies have access to volumes of information regarding income inequality and human rights.
-I suggest they tap in!
+Companies have access to volumes of information regarding organisational ethics, income inequality and human rights – time to tap in!

 BEE is an effort to reduce discrimination and accelerate black mobility within the labour force.